AdrKacz/super-duper-guacamole/recommender-system/README.md

 ## Introduction
 We want to:
--  Assign people **apparently randomly** to conversation groups, but still with people they will like.
+- Assign people to conversation groups.
+The challenge is to match them with people they will like while not matching them always with the same people.
 - Preserve the privacy of the users
-To fulfill this second objective, we will implement an machine learning algorithm working with local user data, and without transmitting it online.
+To fulfill these objectives, we will implement an machine learning algorithm working with local user data, and without transmitting it to a server.

 # Local information available
-Locally each user has access to:
+Locally each user has access to, at a given time:
-- Its own ID
+- Its ID
-- The IDs of the users he has talked with.
+- The IDs of the users he is talking to.
-- The messages that were exchanged in the different conversations he was involved in (for a limited amount of time).
+- The messages that are exchanged in the curent conversations he is involved in.

 # Structure of the Machine Learning Algorithm:
 # Actual-Online sequence diagrams